 These awards were sent to Bill in Bristol and Lyn asked if photographs could be taken with his family.
-His daughter, Jane Buckland sent him these yesterday and he thought you might like them
+His daughter, Jane Buckland sent him these yesterday and he thought you might like this one.

 Others in the photos are his wife Eileen, daughter Jane, his son Andrew, another daughter Sharon and Ian, Jane’s husband.
 Bill is recovering from shingles and its good to see him looking well.
 Very best wishes from all of us at Caldicot Male Voice Choir and we hope to be able to see you soon.

 Caldicot Male Voice Choir has always supported local and national charities but this year it has been particularly difficult due to the Covid-19 pandemic.